-Notes for developers Please confirm what option has been chosen and how much The developer at this stat ge shou storage is required on site. characteristics and be ab le to exp are on site and how it will l be ach from desk studies at most stages of attenuation scheme is provided.
+Notes for developers Please confirm what option has been chosen and how much storage is required on site.
+OPTION 1 - PROPOSED BASEMENT STORAGE The developer at this stage shoul characteristics and be able to exp are on site and how it will be achi from desk studies at most stages of attenuation scheme is provided.